Jackett/Jackett/README.md

   The logfiles (log.txt/updater.txt) are stored in `%ProgramData%\Jackett` on Windows and `~/.config/Jackett/` on Linux/macOS.

 ## Configuring OMDb
-This feature is used as a fallback to get the movie/series title if only the IMDB ID is provided in the request.
+This feature is used as a fallback (when using the aggregate Indexer) to get the movie/series title if only the IMDB ID is provided in the request.
 To use it, please just request a free API key on [OMDb](http://www.omdbapi.com/apikey.aspx) (1,000 daily requests limit) and paste the key in Jackett

 ## Creating an issue